Are you keen to reinvent yourself this year? Or at least use the new year as a long overdue excuse to get rid of bad habits or pick up new ones?

 Unfortunately, the beginning of the year is also one of the worst times to make a major change in your habits because it’s often a relatively stressful time, right in the middle of the party and vacation season.
 This is why over 80% of New Year’s Resolutions Fail.

-Don’t set yourself up for failure in 2010 by vowing to make huge changes that will be hard to keep.
-Instead follow these seven steps for successfully making a new year’s resolution you can stick to for good.
+Don’t set yourself up for failure this year by vowing to make huge changes that will be hard to keep.
+Instead follow these seven steps for successfully making a new year’s resolution you can stick to for the long term.